xild/bancha/README.md

   # NOTE
   The project's propose is to log and inspect HTTP requestion.
-Differen than [https://docs.python.org/2/library/simplehttpserver.html](Python Simple HTTP Server) propose
+Differen than [Python Simple HTTP Server](https://docs.python.org/2/library/simplehttpserver.html) propose